 I am a Fellow of the Higher Education Academy, a member of the Royal Society of Chemistry and a member of the Chartered Society of Forensic Sciences.

-Tom teaches Analytical Chemistry and Forensic Science.
-He is also Course Leader for MSc.
+I teach Analytical Chemistry and Forensic Science.
+I am also Course Leader for MSc.
 Analytical Chemistry and MSc.
-Pharmaceutical Analysis
+Pharmaceutical Analysis.

 Sports drug testing